 - complete a final culminating capstone master's paper or project.

 Students with initial certification (e.g. music, art, health, etc.) will be required to take 12 of their 15 credits of electives in the content area of their initial certification, usually through another department at Binghamton University.
 A concentration in Community Schools, through the 15-credit advanced certificate program, is also available.

 Culminating paper/project requirement

-Plan of study
+Plan of Study

-The plan of study for the MS in Educational Studies Program provides students and advisors with a form to guide students through the requirements.
+The plan of study for the MS in Educational Studies program provides students and advisors with a form to guide students through the requirements.
 Courses taken in other units than TLEL require approval from both departments.